Transmission Position Sensor (Switch) Replacement

 - The repair is verified and the vehicle is road tested for proper operation

-While the transmission position sensor is does not require any routine service, as an electronic part, it can fail.
+While the transmission position sensor does not require any routine service, as an electronic part, it can fail.
 If your automatic transmission-equipped vehicle is able to start in a gear other than park or neutral, or if your vehicle will not start when in park or neutral, you may need to replace the transmission position sensor.

 What common symptoms indicate you may need to replace the Transmission Position Sensor (Switch)?

-- Engine will not start at all
+- The engine will not start at all

 How important is this service?